telerik/blazor-docs/components/grid/virtual-scrolling.md

 * You can control how many rows are rendered through the `PageSize`.
 If performance does not suit your needs, tweak mostly that property (for example, if latency is high - fetch larger chunks of data so that a remote service is called less often; or when the browser is responding slowly, decrease the page size to render fewer DOM elements).
 * When using the [`OnRead` event]({%slug components/grid/manual-operations%}), use the `PageSize` and `Skip` parameters to know what data to return, instead of `PageSize` and `Page` as with regular paging.
 * Horizontal scrolling is not virtualized, all columns are rendered.
+* Multiple Selection has some specifics when you use the `OnRead` event, you can read more about its behavior in the [Multiple Seletion]({%slug components/grid/selection/multiple%}#checkbox-selection) article.

 ## Limitations